Moying-moe/SuperIo/README.md

 ### SuperScreen

-SuperScreen use *User32* and *Gdi32* to implement its functions.
+`SuperScreen` use *user32* and *gdi32* to implement its functions.
 So it works on most apps and games.

-Unlike modules above, SuperScreen does not need to initialized before use.
+Unlike modules above, `SuperScreen` does not need to initialized before use.

-Call `GetPixelColor(int x, int y)` to get the color of the pixel at (x,y).
+Call `GetPixelColor(int x, int y)` to get the color of the pixel at (x, y).

 ```C#
 using System.Drawing;